ippeb/TetrisBattleBot/README.md

 to run the program.

-### Exit the program

-Type Ctrl+C in your Terminal to exit the program.

 ### Detection of the Tetris board

 Currently, there is no automated detection of the Tetris board.